Rutland Street, Limerick

 The Hunt Museum is located on Rutland Street.
 It is located in the former Customs House, designed by architect Davis Ducart.
 The building dates from 1769.

 The headquarters of Limerick Corporation were located in the old Town Hall on the street.
-Limerick Corporation moved to Merchant's Quay near the City Courthouse in 1990.
-This then became the Mid West Business Institute before it moved to Upper William Street.
+Limerick Corporation moved to Limerick's City Hall at Merchant's Quay near the City Courthouse in 1990.
+The old Town Hall then became the Mid West Business Institute, before it moved to Upper William Street.

+As of 2024, the Opera Centre development is under construction in the city centre, which incorporates Rutland Street and the adjoining Michael Street, Ellen Street and Patrick Street.